arthuriansoft/Zappi/README.md

 - It's possible the API will change in the future.
 This way I can just update the mec repo and hopefully everything else will continue to work.

 ## To Do
-- Need to insert zeros where blank so every line has same number of fields.
 - Write awk script to aggregate output and format for InfluxDB.
+  Check date format needed for CSV that awk must produce.
-- Create DB and import.
+- Test imports to DB
 - Create dashboards - one for details and one for totals.